skfatima-codes/skfatima-codes/README.md

 - I'm currently a **2nd semester BSCS student at UBIT, University of Karachi**
 - Beginner in **Python** and **Java**
 - Interested in learning **Python libraries (NumPy, Pandas, Matplotlib)** and **Web Development**
-- I enjoy building simple games and logic-based projects
+- I enjoy building simple and logic-based projects

 ---

 ### 🚀 Excited to work on
 - Beginner-friendly Python projects to strengthen coding fundamentals
-- Wants to learn python libraries
+- Exploring and contributing to Python libraries
-- Simple Java projects for learning and practice
+- Simple Java projects for learning and hands-on practice
 - Small open-source contributions suitable for beginners

 ### 🤝 Interested in